urethral sounding and sounding toys

 When you’re done, be sure to remove the sound as slowly and as carefully as you inserted it.
 Remember to pee afterwards to help prevent infection and wash your hands, penis, and sound thoroughly.
 Your urethra may be a little tender after your first few times sounding, so some burning while peeing is to be expected for the next few days.
 However, if you experience significant pain, discomfort, or bleeding, be sure to see a doctor right away.

-With over 30 years of experience as a leading retailer of intimacy devices, apparel, and wellness, FunLove.com is your one-stop shop for online and in-store shopping across our 16 locations in Arizona and Colorado (with more on the way).
+With over 30 years of experience as a leading retailer of intimacy devices, apparel, and wellness, FunLove.com is your one-stop shop for online and in-store shopping across our 16 locations in Arizona and Colorado.

-We’re proud to offer free shipping on all orders over $89 and will always ship your items discreetly.
-Learn more about shipping and returns.
+We’re proud to offer free shipping on all orders over $59 and will always ship your items discreetly.
+Learn more about our discrete shipping and returns.